urban-tep/DDF-SDD/source/groups/group___tep_community.rst

 - Email notification
 - Web notification (a box is deplayed during the navigation on the site)

-.. req:: TS-DES-020
-	:show:

-	TEP end user rights are enforced by this component with the support of the Authorization component.

-.. req:: TS-DES-030
-	:show:

-	TEP data provider rights are enforced by this component with the support of the Authorization component.

-.. req:: TS-DES-040
-	:show:

-	TEP Content Authority rights are enforced by this component with the support of the Authorization component.

-.. req:: TS-DES-050
-	:show:

-	TEP Resource Administrator rights are enforced by this component with the support of the Authorization component.

-.. req:: TS-DES-060
-	:show:

-	TEP expert user rights are enforced by this component with the support of the Authorization component.

-.. req:: TS-DES-080
-	:show:

-	TEP ICT provider rights are enforced by this component with the support of the Authorization component.

 It depends on other components as